Mai0313/Mentor/docs/Bandgap_Reference_Verification_RAK/Bandgap_Reference_Verification_RAK_parsed.md

 Here is the image describtion:
 ```
-The image shows a user interface menu from a software application, likely related to engineering or data analysis.
-The menu is displayed in a vertical layout with various options listed.
-Each option is accompanied by an icon to its left for visual identification.
-The options listed in the menu are:

-1. Expression (icon: f0)
-2. Signal (icon: a waveform)
+The image shows a section of a graphical user interface (GUI) with a vertical toolbar on the left side and a dropdown menu on the right side.
+The toolbar contains several icons arranged vertically, each representing different functions or tools.
+Here is a detailed description of the elements:

+1. **Toolbar Icons (from top to bottom):**
+   - **First Icon:** A small image of a document with a pencil, likely representing a general editing or documentation tool.
+   - **Second Icon:** A green icon with a wrench and screwdriver crossed, indicating settings or configuration options.
+This icon is highlighted, suggesting it is currently selected.
+   - **Third Icon:** A brown "X" symbol, typically used for closing or deleting an item.
+   - **Fourth Icon:** A green play button, commonly used to start or execute a process.
+   - **Fifth Icon:** A brown square, which might represent a stop button or a different function.
+   - **Sixth Icon:** A waveform or signal icon, possibly related to signal processing or analysis.

+2. **Dropdown Menu (highlighted in red):**
+   - The dropdown menu is displayed because the second icon (settings/configuration) is selected.
+   - The menu contains the following options:
+     - **Expression:** Represented by an "f0" symbol, likely used for mathematical or logical expressions.
+     - **Signal:** Indicated by a waveform icon, related to signal processing.
-3. OCEAN script (icon: a document with "SKILL" written on it)
+     - **OCEAN script:** Represented by a document icon with "SKILL" written on it, referring to a scripting language used in certain software environments.
-4. MATLAB expression (icon: f0)
-5. MATLAB script (icon: a document)
-6. Area Specification (icon: a grid or area)
-7. Op Region Spec (icon: a region or area)
-8. Violation Filter (icon: an exclamation mark)
-9. OP Parameters (icon: highlighted in yellow)

-The menu is enclosed in a red border, and the "OP Parameters" option is specifically highlighted with a yellow background, indicating it is either selected or emphasized for attention.
-On the left side of the menu, there are additional icons for other functionalities, including a pencil, a cross, a play button, a stop button, and a waveform.
+     - **MATLAB expression:** Another "f0" symbol, indicating the use of MATLAB for expressions.
+     - **MATLAB script:** A document icon, indicating the use of MATLAB scripts.
+     - **Area Specification:** No specific icon, likely used for defining areas within a design or layout.
+     - **Op Region Spec:** No specific icon, possibly used for specifying operational regions.
+     - **Violation Filter:** An exclamation mark icon, likely used for filtering violations or errors.
+     - **OP Parameters:** Highlighted in yellow, indicating it is the currently selected option.
+This likely refers to operational parameters.

+The overall interface appears to be part of a software application used for design, analysis, or simulation, with various tools and options for configuring and executing different tasks.
 ```

 #### **Figure 21: Adding operating point parameters in output**